themarchoffolly/pushme-pullyou/PITCHME.md

 - Custom Logo, TOC, and Footnotes |

 Note:
-Keep yourself on track with lists:
+Keep yourself on track with lists within your speaker notes:

-- With code presenting...
+- Key insight.
-- No more switching back and forth with IDE
+- Supporting use case.
-- One less place for the Demo Gods to intervene!
+- Time to delve deeper.

 ---?code=src/go/server.go